DTW-DanWard/OctopusDeployUtilities/docs/TypeDescription.md

 ```PowerShell
 Get-ODUStandardExportRestApiCalls | Select RestName, RestMethod, ApiFetchType, FileNamePropertyName
 ```
 And you'll see the table below.
-There are 3 pieces of information for each item:
+There are 4 pieces of information for each item listed here:
 1. RestName: in general this matches the Swagger API name and is the name of the folder created for storing data for non-'Simple' types (more below).
 2. RestMethod: the API call used for retrieving data.
 3. ApiFetchType: type identifying how to use this API (more below).